spacestation13/aseprite-dmi/README.md

-> [!WARNING]
+> [!NOTE]
-> ⚠ This project is no longer maintained by the creator, and has been taken under stewardship of the SS13 org to provide small updates and merge PRs.
-Don't expect significant developer additions. ⚠
+> This project is no longer maintained by the original creator, and has been taken under stewardship of the SS13 org to provide small updates and allow for community support.

 # DMI Editor for Aseprite